Lieutenant Colonel “Remi” M. Hajjar is a native of Wheaton, Illinois. He graduated the United States Military Academy on May 29, 1993.

 In Iraq in 2009 – 2010, LTC Hajjar served as a military advisor to senior Iraqi intelligence officers and provided leadership within an US advisory unit in the Multi-National Security Transition Command in Baghdad.

-LTC Hajjar holds a Ph.D. (sociology) from Northwestern University in Evanston, Illinois.
-He presently serves as assistant professor and teaches in the Army Sociology and PL300 Military Leadership programs.
+He presently serves as the Director of the Sociology Program, and is an Academy Professor.
 He has published, researched, and instructed in the areas of cultural sociology, military sociology, cross-cultural competence, cultural diversity, education, and leadership.
 Academic affiliations (past and present) include the American Sociological Association, Inter-University Seminar on Armed Forces and Society, Eastern Sociological Society, North Central Sociological Association, and the Proteus Futures Working Group.
 He has presented dozens of papers, and organized and presided on academic panels.

 PL300 Military Leadership